tanmay-S12/WeDevelopTech-Assignment/README.md

 # WeDevelopTech-Assignment
-About Solution of the assignment provided by WeDevelopTech .
+Solution of the assignment provided by WeDevelopTech .